alexandriaproject-io/llm-inference/docs/usage.md

 | **Float8 / 8Bit**  |             | -           | -               | Not supported on CPU |
 | **Float4 / 4Bit**  |             | -           | -               | Not supported on CPU |
  `Note: quanitization requires GPU to run the model compression install Cuda version to run quanitized on CPU.` \
-A good alternative is to use https://github.com/ggerganov/llama.cpp instead.
+A good alternative is to use https://github.com/ggerganov/llama.cpp instead. \
+A guide we found for Windows: https://github.com/mpwang/llama-cpp-windows-guide

 ### GPU Inference Mode resources usage with LLAMA2 7B - **Idle**